 Dentsu Inc. Morimoto: Eguchi-san, who worked on the front lines with Xing on various projects and also co-planned this initiative, what were your impressions of this new endeavor?

-Dentsu Inc. Eguchi: I believe the karaoke JOYSOUND offers the world has the power to bring people together.
-Now that the pandemic is easing and we're returning to times of gathering together, I felt the potential of entertainment's power to create unity in real spaces.
-Projects with Xing always excite me, and this one, themed around the "instant entertainment" of sound logos, felt like an interesting challenge with a fresh approach.
+Dentsu Inc. Eguchi: I believe the karaoke JOYSOUND provides to the world has the power to bring people together.
+Now, as the pandemic subsides and we regain the time to gather together again, I felt the potential in entertainment's power to create a sense of unity in real-life settings.
+Projects with Xing always excite me, and this one, themed around the "instant entertainment" of sound logos, felt like an interesting challenge with a completely new angle.

 Dentsu Inc. Morimoto: Planner Masuda, could you share what you felt while planning this project?